Sloddervos66/protocol-starter/README.md

 * Browsers cannot open raw TCP sockets - that’s why the bridge is needed.
 The bridge simply forwards text messages back and forth.
 * The protocol uses simple text lines consisting of a command followed by a JSON body.
 Newlines (`\n` or `\r\n`) separate messages.
 * The server code is intentionally simple and synchronous in structure to be easier to read and learn from.

----

-# DO NOT FORGET TO GET RID OF THE .gitkeep ONLY ONCE YOU HAVE PUT SOMETHING INSIDE THAT DIRECTORY TO NOT LOSE IT